Ayope/marhaba-livraison-app/README.md

 ## Project folder structure

+### ./api dir structure :

 * src/: This is where your application's source code resides.
 * controllers/: Controllers handle the logic for your routes.
 * models/: Define your database schema and models.
-* views/: For rendering views.
 * routes/: Define your Express.js routes here.
 * server.js: Start your Express server here.
 * public/: Public assets like stylesheets, JavaScript files, images, and fonts.
+* public/uploads : Images uploaded from the user.
 * node_modules/: Node.js modules installed via npm.
 * package.json and package-lock.json: Manage your project's dependencies.
 * .gitignore: Ignore files and directories for version control.

+### ./client dir structure

 ## Run program :